Worasuda9/Music-Instrument-Classification/README.md

 1. Copy the code from .py file and look up at .ipynb file to see the content

-2. Edit Paths Before Running
+2. Edit Paths Before Running (Link to load the dataset is in the report)

 Make sure to update the following paths in the code before execution:
 - 🔧 Dataset Path in the configuration/setup section